December 13, 2019

-It isn’t always easy to trace your family tree in Australia back to the “motherland”, but I’m here to help!
-Here are some tips:
+It isn’t always easy to trace your family tree in Australia back to their country of birth, so here are some tips to help!

 Google the surname:

 A quick google of your family surname instantly gives you an idea of where your family came from.
-Try to avoid websites like Wikipedia others similar that may not be properly researched or sourced.
-The surname search on ancestry.com is great, but often only shows countries where families migrated to, not necessarily the country they originally came from.
+Try to avoid websites like Wikipedia or others similar that may not be properly researched or sourced.
+The surname search on ancestry.com is great, but I’ve noticed that it often only shows countries where a particular family name migrated to, not necessarily the country they originally came from.

 Check Ship Records: